 Summary: The Republic stands on the verge of destruction, again, as a new age of Leftist doomsterism begins.
 Before again credulously believing and panicking, let’s look at the Left’s past warnings.
 That should guide our response.

 The Left screams warnings, louder and shriller every day, about the dire fate awaiting us.
-Trump plans to overthrow the US government.
-He is an authoritarian, a fascist, a Nazi, another Hitler.
+They tell us that Trump plans to overthrow the US government.
+They tells that he is an authoritarian, a fascist, a Nazi, and another Hitler.
 Before we panic — mailing large checks to Leftist advocacy groups, joining street mobs, and looking for Nazis to punch — let’s look at the Left’s record of prognostication.
+Are they reliable?

 We have 5 decades of alarms, for most of which the due date has passed.
 How often have their warnings proven correct?
 Let’s not react like the people on South Park, with wild panic to every rumor of doom.